-Nowadays IT industry seems to be flourishing as never before, especially in Ukraine.
-This sphere is developing so fast that almost every day more and more new possibilities arrive in front of IT companies.
+Nowadays, the IT industry seems to be flourishing as never before, especially in Ukraine.
+This sphere is developing so fast that almost every day more and more possibilities arrive in front of product tech companies.
 Naturally, tech giants start to look for new horizons.
-For instance, the need for building an R&D center leads them abroad.
-There IT companies may face many different troubles in establishing their business.
-Therefore, IT service providers are here to make it all work for you.
+For instance, the need for building an R&D center instead of hiring more in-house workers often leads IT companies to go abroad.
+However, in order not to face many different troubles and avoid risks during the offshoring process, they tend to cooperate with service providers that make it all work efficiently.

-There are different modes of work between tech companies and IT providers, like T&M contracts or different Managed Services Models.
-This article will focus on a special kind of business cooperation called Build-Operate-Transfer model.
+Speaking about different modes of work between tech companies and IT providers, there are T&M Contracts, Managed Services Models, IT staff augmentation, and other engagement models.
+I’m going to focus on a special kind of business cooperation called the Build-Operate-Transfer model.

 2. Operational stage

-This stage involves all kinds of management, starting from office up to HR and accounting.
-The provider operates all necessary processes to make your business work.
+This stage involves all kinds of management, starting from the office up to HR and accounting.
+The BOT support organization operates all necessary processes to make your business work well offshore.